The Bench Press Pyramid Workout

 At moderately heavy weight and a moderate number of reps, you can maximize muscle growth and hypertrophy.

-At heavy weight and low reps, you can maximize muscular strength.
+At heavy weights and low reps, you can maximize muscular strength.

 In a bench press pyramid workout, you can incorporate one, if not multiple sets, to focus on each of these areas.
 So really, you're giving your body a full spectrum of stimuli to adapt to.